-Tools must be returned on Mondays, clean, disinfected and at the same location you’ve picked them up from (at the same time if possible).
+Tools must be returned clean and at the same location you’ve picked them up from.

 Is borrowing only for the weekend?

-There is limited on street parking in both local areas.
+None of our facilities have dedicated parking.
+There is limited on street parking in local areas.
 Please park responsibly.
 ETL takes no responsibility for damage or theft of vehicles or for any endorsements received for illegal parking.